calebkennedy10/Automated-Greenhouse---BAE305/README.md

 - USB connector (Arduino to laptop)
 - Access to a faucet/water supply
 - Access to electrical outlet
+- Ice
+- Heat gun or other mild to moderate heat source
+- Flashlight
 ### Procedure
 •	Plug power supply power cord into wall and turn on the power supply.
 Using a multimeter or voltmeter, ensure that the power supply outputs 12V and voltage converter outputs 5V.